BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 ### Changing the Version of Clojure-lsp Used by Calva

+By default, Calva will use the latest released **clojure-lsp**.
 You can change the version of clojure-lsp used by Calva by setting the `calva.clojureLspVersion` property to a version of clojure-lsp found in its GitHub [releases](https://github.com/clojure-lsp/clojure-lsp/releases).
 This can be helpful if you're debugging an issue with clojure-lsp or you want to try out a feature of a new release that Calva does not yet use.
 However, you must remember to reset this setting in order for Calva to automatically use newer versions of clojure-lsp that are released with new versions of Calva.

 Example:

 ```json
 "calva.clojureLspVersion": "2021.04.07-16.34.10"
 ```

+If you have specified a version and want to use the latest release, either remove the setting, or set it to `latest`.

 ### Using a Custom Clojure-lsp Native Binary